Banasura laughingthrush: Description

-While the Banasura laughingthrush is extremely similar in appearance to other species within Montecincla, it is the only species of its genus found within its range, making identification straightforward.
+While the Banasura laughingthrush is extremely similar in appearance to other species within Montecincla, it is the only species in the genus found within its range, making identification straightforward.

 Distribution and habitat

 The Banasura laughingthrush has an extremely restricted range.
 It is endemic to a small series of sky islands in the Western Ghats in South India, between the Brahmagiri Hills of Kodagu in the north and Vavul Mala in Kerala in the south.
 Within this range, fragmented populations are found at Banasura Hill in Wayanad, Chembra Peak, and Vellarimala.

-The Banasura laughingthrush is primarily found in shola habitat between 1,400 and 2,400 meters in elevation.
+The Banasura laughingthrush is primarily found in shola habitat between 1,400 and 2,400 metres altitude.

-Behavior and ecology
+Behaviour and ecology

-The Banasura laughingthrush forages in the shola midstory and lower canopy by hopping among branches, feeding primarily on fruits and insects.
+The Banasura laughingthrush forages in the shola midstory and lower canopy by hopping among branches, feeding primarily on fruit and insects.
 Individual birds are fairly sedentary, and do not regularly travel between sholas.

 Like other Montecincla laughingthrushes, the Banasura laughingthrush is highly vocal.
 The most typical song type is a series of 3 to 6 loud, nasally whistles, but this song is highly variable, with various 2, 3, 4, and 6-note songs being well documented.
 While the Banasura laughingthrush's song cannot always be distinguished from that of the Nilgiri laughingthrush, analyses have shown the Banasura laughingthrush's song to be generally higher in complexity than any of the other Montecincla laughingthrushes.